WeirdKittyZ/ClancyGroup/_posts/2024-06-03-Refinement.md

 - Import -> Phase -> from cif file -> select cif file -> open
 - A new window pops up -> Yes -> name this phase -> Ok -> tick 0) PWDR xxx. xrdml Scan 1 (connect phase info to data)  -> Ok
 ## Single phase refinement:
+- Cycle of refinements upped from 3, its under the controls tab
-- when refining each parameter, repeat the process until Max shift/sigma ~ 0.1
+- When refining each parameter, repeat the process until Max shift/sigma ~ 0.1

   - background
     - background function: chebyschev-1
     - number of coeff: 5
     - Calculate -> Refine -> select a folder to save the file -> name it -> save  -> click (ok: save refinement ; cancel: if collapsed)
     - if collapsed, try different background function (a) and number of coeff (b)
+    - Note: For particularily awful BGs, can set the chebyschev-1 parameter to 10, click "compute auto background" and "Set fixed points and fit".
+If there are too little points, may have to turn down chebyschev-1 parameters. (this brute forces a background into fixed data points, and you can manually edit the points by going to the plot area -> fixed points dropdown at the top -> add/move/remove/delete to adjust them).
+The more wiggly/all over the place your BG is, the more chebyschev-1 coefficients you should use.

   - Unit cell
     - click the named phase -> tick Refine unit cell -> Calculate -> Refine
     - leave it ticked, so unit cell will be refined automatically as other parameters are refined